rantahar/introduction-to-mpi/_episodes/09-parallellising_serial.md

 > ## Make the test work in parallel
 >
-> Modify the test so that it runs correctly with multiple mpi ranks.
+> Modify the test so that it runs correctly with multiple MPI ranks.
 > The tests should succeed when run with a single rank and fail with any
 > other number of ranks.
 >
 > At this point you will need to decide how the data is arranged before the
 > function is called.
-> Will it be distributed before the function is called or you split and
+> Will it be distributed before the function is called, or will you split and
 > distribute the data each time the function is called?
 > In this case the `poisson_step` function is called many times and splitting
 > the data up each time would take a lot of time, so we assume it is
 > distributed before the function call.
 >
-> Let's split the outer loop, indexed with j, across the ranks.
+> Let's split the outer loop, indexed with `j`, across the ranks.
 > Each rank will have a slice of `GRIDSIZE/n_ranks` points in the `j`
 > direction.
 > Modify the main function so that it works properly with MPI and
-> each rank only initializes it's own data.
+> each rank only initializes its own data.
 >
 >> ## Solution
 >> ~~~
 {% include code/poisson_test.c %}